proteanblank/kodeWeave/README.md

 You can submit a pull request or simply share the project :)

 Of course kodeWeave is free and open source, so you can always fork the project and have fun :)

+If kodeWeave was at all helpful for you.
+[Would you consider donating to the project?](https://www.paypal.com/us/cgi-bin/webscr?cmd=_flow&SESSION=JryIEtO_GiYnqlvRfV6BGnO6bAxR3JtIQif2j1z1eFYuoLkYf_XZOY6QbWe&dispatch=5885d80a13c0db1f8e263663d3faee8dcce3e160f5b9538489e17951d2c62172)